lzb123123123/gitskills/README.md

 # gitskills
-Creating a new branch dev is quick. test branch.
+Creating a new branch dev is quick & simple. test branch.